particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 Additionally, there is good integration between git and Microsoft Visual Studio Code (vscode, which is what underlies Particle Workbench), making it easy to use git.

 One popular provider of git source code repositories is GitHub.
-You can have private projects (repositories) in GitHub where you only allow certain users access, even in the free tier of GitHub.
+You can have private projects (repositories) in GitHub where you only allow certain users access, even in the free plan of GitHub.
 Each developer will have their own GitHub account.
 This could either be the same account email used for their Particle account, or a separate GitHub account at a different email.
 They do not need to be the same.

 Or course you can use other source code control systems if you prefer.